 J-Link Emulator Pin SoC Pin

-vcc VCC
+VCC VCC

 GND GND

 SWDIO GPIO_1

 SWCLK GPIO_0

-- For target boards that have been integrated with J-Link emulator chips, you can connect the host to the target board directly through a Micro USB cable. - For Goodix Starter Kit (SK) Boards, you cannot connect an SK Board to a PC directly via the on-board J-Link port for firmware programming because the integrated ROM upgrade program in the SoC shall be implemented based on a baud rate of 921600, a value which the integrated J-Link emulator chips on the SK Board fails to support.
+- For target boards that have been integrated with J-Link emulator chips, you can connect the host to the target board directly through a USB cable. - For Goodix Starter Kit (SK) Boards, you cannot connect an SK Board to a PC directly via the on-board J-Link port for firmware programming because the built-in ROM upgrade program in the SoC shall be implemented based on a baud rate of 921600, a value which the integrated J-Link emulator chips on the SK Board fails to support. - UART mode

-UART mode

-In UART mode, users need a USB-to-serial converter with one end connecting to the host through a Micro USB cable and the other end connecting to SoC pins of the target board through Dupont wire cables.
+In UART mode, use a USB-to-serial converter with one end connecting to the PC through a USB cable and the other end connecting to SoC pins of the target board through Dupont wire cables.

-Figure 3-2 Host-target-board connection in UART mode
+Figure 3-2 Hardware connection in UART mode